Persuade Me if You Can: A Framework for Evaluating Persuasion Effectiveness and Susceptibility Among Large Language Models: Experiments

 We begin our experiments with single-turn subjective conversations in \textsc{PMIYC}.
 In this setup, $t=3$, and the \textsc{Persuader} only has a single turn to present an argument and influence the \textsc{Persuadee}'s stance.
 Figure \ref{fig:single_turn_hm} presents different pairings of \textsc{Persuader} and \textsc{Persuadee} models, reporting the average NCA scores of a \textsc{Persuadee}.
 For a given \textsc{Persuadee}, examining the corresponding column reveals which \textsc{Persuaders} exerted greater influence.
 Conversely, for each \textsc{Persuader}, inspecting a row indicates which models were more susceptible to persuasion.
 Results from the single-turn persuasion experiments align with expectations: larger models, known for their superior reasoning capabilities, generally exhibit higher persuasiveness.

-Figure \ref{fig:effectiveness}(a) presents the effectiveness of different models in persuasion, supporting the trend that larger models are more effective persuaders, except \texttt{GPT-4o-mini}, which achieves comparable results.
+Figure \ref{fig:single_turn_hm} presents the effectiveness of different models in persuasion, supporting the trend that larger models are more effective persuaders, except \texttt{GPT-4o-mini}, which achieves comparable results.
 Notably, \texttt{Claude 2} demonstrates unexpectedly weak persuasiveness.
-Figure \ref{fig:effectiveness}(b) highlights the relative susceptibility of different models to persuasion.
-In the single turn setting, \texttt{LLama-3.3-70B-Instruct} appears as the most persuadable model, while \texttt{GPT-4o} appears comparatively more resistant to persuasion.
+The columns of the same figure highlight the relative susceptibility of different models to persuasion.
+In the single turn setting, \texttt{LLama 70B} appears as the most persuadable model, while \texttt{GPT-4o} appears comparatively more resistant to persuasion.\\

-\textbf{Alignment with Prior Work.} The results that we present in Figures \ref{fig:single_turn_hm} and \ref{fig:effectiveness} demonstrate similar trends with the human evaluations from \citet{durmus2024persuasion}'s study (\texttt{Claude 3 Opus} is the most persuasive, approaching human-level performance, followed by \texttt{Claude 3 Haiku}, and \texttt{Claude 2} being the least persuasive model). \textit{This alignment is encouraging and serves as some preliminary credibility for PMIYC as a reliable framework for studying persuasion in LLMs.}
+\textbf{Alignment with Prior Work.} The results that we present in Figure \ref{fig:single_turn_hm} demonstrate similar trends with the human evaluations from \citet{durmus2024persuasion}'s study. \texttt{Claude 3 Opus} is the most persuasive, approaching human-level performance, followed by \texttt{Claude 3 Haiku}, and \texttt{Claude 2} being the least persuasive model; these models have average persuader effectiveness of 0.56, 0.43, and 0.24 respectively. \textit{This alignment is encouraging and serves as some preliminary credibility for PMIYC as a reliable framework for studying persuasion in LLMs.}